 (3) You will muddle around with all of the other shooters exchanging much dude banter until they call for a safety meeting.
 I can’t stress this enough: Don’t tune out during the meeting.
 Pay close attention, because this part can save your life or the lives of others.
 Not to mention it will prevent you from getting disqualified.
 It is very easy to get confused when you’re nervous, and being timed.
 If at any point you aren’t sure what to do, then simply stop & ask a range officer before doing it.

 Simple Safety Rules to Keep You Alive And Avoid DQ’s:

 - Don’t ever remove your pistol from the holster (or range bag if you didn’t bring a holster) unless and until the RO (range officer) gives you the command to do so.
-When you are on the shooting line ready to shoot he/she will say “Shooter load and make ready” when it’s time to take the pistol out of the holster.
+When you are on the shooting line ready to shoot he/she will say “Make ready” when it’s time to take the pistol out of the holster.
 Don’t take your pistol out of the holster (outside of the safe area) to show someone your equipment, this WILL get you DQ’ed immediately.
 At the 2nd match I attended, we had a very experienced shooter get DQ’ed for doing this very thing.

 - Do not sweep the muzzle of the gun (loaded or unloaded) across any human body part.
 It doesn’t even matter if the body part is attached to you or a person you dislike.
 Basically don’t point a gun at anyone (if you don’t understand that, then look into playing ping-pong instead of playing with firearms).
-This would include not accidentally sweeping yourself when you draw, or when you are moving/running.
+This would include accidentally sweeping yourself when you draw, or when you are moving/running.